A SEVEN MINUTE HORROR MOVIE

 EMBRACING SERENDIPITY

-I really just wanted to make something (anything) so bad that DIRTMOUTHS ended up written on the fly.
-My basic outline embraced whatever free resources we already had, and then each shooting day Pen and I would sit on the porch and discuss shots we wanted to get that night.
+I really just wanted to make a film so badly that DIRTMOUTHS ended up written on the fly.
+My basic outline played off of whatever resources we already had, and then each day Pen and I would sit on the porch and discuss what we wanted to shoot that night.

 The film's details were written and rewritten in those talks, one day at a time.

-Directing live action is so discordant and incongruous with real life that the process feels like it's trying to shatter your brain.
+In live action, "protecting your vision" is so discordant with real life that it almost breaks your brain.
 Apparently your goal is to bend reality – second by second – into a fragile illusion that's exactly the way you pictured it in your head.

-Thinking that way is bad for human beings.
-So the more I improvise and roll with whatever's happening in the moment, the happier the entire shoot becomes.
+Thinking that way is bad for human beings, but the more you're able to improvise within the spirit of what you're trying to achieve, the happier the shoot becomes.

 "It's a question of preparing the ground in such a way that the lucky accident can happen... so that the piece can take on a life of its own."